 The phrase “hustle and grind” has become synonymous with the relentless pursuit of goals and success.
 It’s a mindset of hard work, determination and a tireless work ethic.
 Although this phrase promotes a proactive approach to achieving our goals, it sparks controversy for how it disregards work-life balance.

-Thanksgiving is a complicated holiday.
+Thanksgiving can be a complicated holiday.
 On one hand it’s a beautiful and meaningful tradition, one that often succeeds in bringing family and friends together for a moment to share quality time and a meal.
 On the other hand…it’s not always that simple.

 In today’s always-connected, perpetually-hurried life, rest can be elusive.
 It’s hard to stop when everything and everyone around you seems to want to go, go, go.